AdaemmerP/lpirfs/README.md

 Acknowledgements
 ----------------

 I greatly benefitted from the profound *R* and *Rcpp* knowledge of [Philipp Wittenberg](https://github.com/wittenberg).
-I am also thankful to [Sarah Zubairy](https://sites.google.com/site/sarahzubairy/) for giving me the *Matlab* code before the publication their paper.
+I am also grateful to [Sarah Zubairy](https://sites.google.com/site/sarahzubairy/) for sending me the *Matlab* code before the publication their [paper](https://www.journals.uchicago.edu/doi/10.1086/696277).

 ### Author